virvw/mne-python/doc/manual/c_reference.rst

 ``--tri <*name*>``

     Specifies a text format input file.
-The format of this file is described in :ref:`BEHDEFCD`.
+The format of this file is described in :ref:`c_legacy_BEHDEFCD`.

 ``--meters``